1963 San Diego Chargers season: Steroid usage

 Gillman hired a strength coach, Alvin Roy, to work with the team during training camp.
 Roy was a proponent of weightlifting, at a time when that form of exercise was not regarded as beneficial to a pro footballer.
 Roy also instructed the players to take pink pills each day at dinnertime, which would help their bodies assimilate protein.
 These pills were Dianabol, the commercial name of Metandienone, an anabolic steroid.
-The Chargers were the first professional football team to proscribe steroids to their players.
+The Chargers were the first professional football team to prescribe steroids to their players.
 The use of steroids was permitted in professional football at the time; they would eventually be banned in 1983 by then-NFL commissioner Pete Rozelle.

 At first, taking the pills was compulsory.
 When Dick Harris openly refused to do so, he was fined his $60 pay for the Chargers' opening exhibition game by Gillman.
 Others who were suspicious of the pills disposed of them subtly, hiding them under the table at meal times, or keeping them in their mouths until they had exited the dining room.
 Many players did accept the Dianabol without question, however.
 Rookie defensive back Westmoreland took the pills and soon noticed that he, in his words, "got bigger and stronger but didn't lose speed."

 After five weeks of the compulsory program, tight end Dave Kocourek began to feel ill and went to his personal physician.
 When the physician learned that his patient was taking Dianabol, he showed him a list of side effects, including "liver damage, muscle damage, bone damage and testicle shrinkage".
 Kocourek took the list to Mix, who raised the issue with Gillman.
 The pills became voluntary after that, and the majority of the team completely stopped taking them, while others reduced their intake.